ironicbadger/pms-wiki/docs/06-hardware/cases.md

 * Dimensions - 17.8 x 7 x 25.5" / 452 x 178 x 647 mm (4U rack mount)
 * Pricing - New [$720](https://www.shopblt.com/item/supermicro-cse-743ac-1200b-sq-black-4u-tower-sc743ac/supmic_cse743ac1200bsq.html) -> [$590](https://www.connection.com/product/supermicro-chassis-4u-tower-eatx-8-3.5-sas-sata-hs-bays-865w-ps-black/cse-743tq-865b/8145984?cac=Result) depending on configuration as of Sept.
 2023 - Used $350-650 (eBay) again, depending on configuration)

 Supermicro has been of some renown in the homelab space for many years, though often this is for their 24-48 bay shelves which commonly require modification in order to bring noise levels down to acceptable levels.
 In addition, many may mistakenly feel their only option for purchasing SMC's chassis are on the used market, however there are actually a number of suitable vendors.
 As one can tell from the pricing, there's potentially limited savings from buying at least this specific model used.
-SMC's chassis model decoder can be found [here](https://www.supermicro.com/products/Product_Naming_Convention/Naming_CSE.cfm).
+SMC's [chassis model decoder](https://www.supermicro.com/products/Product_Naming_Convention/Naming_CSE.cfm) can help explain the naming scheme.

 As alluded to above, these chassis are extremely long-lived, infinitely customizable (with drop-in components from the manufacturer), and should typically be considered an investment.
 They can be used in either a tower or rackmounted configuration, and with SMC's '[Mobile Rack](https://www.supermicro.com/en/products/chassis?pro=filter%3Dfeature%26feature%3DMobile%20Rack)' units (also [easily available](https://www.shopblt.com/search/order_id=150936720&s_lastpos=0&t_all=1&s_all=%22MOBILE+RACK%22&s_mfg=SUPMIC&s_cat=&s_costcomp=&s_cost=&s_max=100)), take advantage of the 5.25" bays for up to 5 additional 3.5" drive bays (total of 13), or 12 x 2.5" bays.
 A more extensive detailing of my work with this specific chassis can be found on the [UnRAID forums](https://forums.unraid.net/topic/113032-the-next-generation-m12swa-threadripper-pro/).